pennlabs/penn-clubs/frontend/markdown/sacfair.md

 ![Edit SAC Fair Event](3.png)

-Edit the club details: you MUST provide a Zoom link (preferably from your school Zoom account) where prospective students can navigate to for your info session.
+Edit the club details: you MUST provide a Zoom link (preferably from your school Zoom account, see details below for why) where prospective students can navigate to for your info session.
 Here, you can also:
 - Add a description
-- Add a cover photo (16:9 dimensiions)
+- Add a cover photo (16:9 dimensions, preferably 1920 x 1080)

+We recommend that you fill out as many details as possible.
+Students will be shown currently occuring events in completely random order, with one exception.
+Clubs that have fully entered their event information will appear above clubs who have not.

 Note that this date is **fixed**.
 Trying to change the date and time will result in an error, preventing you from saving your details.
+If you have any questions about the date, please email sac@sacfunded.net.

 **Be sure to hit the green "save" button on the lefthand side when you are done!**

 ![Save SAC Fair Changes](4.png)

-**And that's it!** Your club's event will show up in the portal during the live, virtual SAC Fair on the day you were assigned.
+**And that's it!** Your club's event will show up in the portal during the live, virtual SAC Fair on the day you are assigned.

 ## 📷 Zoom Best Practices

-To get all possible features, please use an account using the school's licensed Zoom accounts.
+To get all possible features on Zoom, please use an account using the school's licensed Zoom accounts.
 You should have received an email from your home school about obtaining login credentials for this.

 Schedule a new meeting, using the given **date and time** as outlined in the e-mail given to you by SAC with these settings: